telerik/winforms-docs/cloud-integration/aws/ses.md

 ## Step 1: Create the WinForms Application

 First create a new [Telerik UI for WinForms]({%slug winforms/visual-studio-templates%}) application using the default template.
-Drop a two labels, two text-boxes, a button, and a [RadRichTextBox]({%slug winforms/richtexteditor%}) editor on the form.
+Drop two labels, two text-boxes, a button, and a [RadRichTextBox]({%slug winforms/richtexteditor%}) editor on the form.
 Your layout should look like this:

 ![aws-ses001](images/aws-ses001.png)